syncfusion-content/flutter-docs/Flutter/calendar/resource-view.md

 {% endtabs %}

 ## Assigning custom business objects for resources
-You can associate resources to custom business objects using the equivalent field of ‘resourceIds’ in the custom business object class.
+You can associate resources to custom business objects using the equivalent field of [resourceIds](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/CalendarDataSource/getResourceIds.html) in the custom business object class.

 {% tabs %}
 {% highlight Dart %}